Syncplay/syncplay/README.md

 ## Supported players
 ### mplayer2 on Linux

-On Linux `syncplayClient.py` acts as a wrapper for mplayer.
+On Linux `syncplay` acts as a front-end for mplayer2.
-You're expected to pass filename as the first positional argument.
-If you wish to pass more arguments to mplayer prepend them with -- argument, it's treated as the last argument for wrapper.
+To use it select "Open with..." in context menu and choose `Syncplay` or from command line: "syncplay video_filename".
+If you wish to pass more arguments to mplayer2 prepend them with -- argument, it's treated as the last argument for wrapper.
-It launches mplayer which behaves just like normal (it reacts to keyboard shortcuts etc).

-Default mplayer output is suppressed, but if mplayer quits with errors, those errors will be printed (at most 50 last lines).
+Default mplayer2 output is suppressed, but if mplayer2 quits with errors, those errors will be printed (at most 50 last lines).

 ### Media Player Classic - Home Cinema (MPC-HC) on Windows